lbarazza/VPG-PyTorch/README.md

 # VPG-PyTorch
 A minimalistic implementation of Vanilla Policy Gradient with PyTorch

-This is a simple implementation of the Vanilla Policy Gradient (VPG) approach for tackling the reinforcement learning problem.
+This repository is a simple implementation of the Vanilla Policy Gradient (VPG) approach for tackling the reinforcement learning problem.
 Policy Gradient methods are part of a broader class of methods called policy-based methods.
 These methods are currently used in many state-of-the-art algorithms as an alternative to value-based methods such as Q-learning.

 Policy-Based Methods provide some advantages from value-based methods such as:
 - simplicity: they directly optimize for the optimal policy rather than passing through a value or Q function.